fuzz/remote/blog/plastic.markdown

 A well-run distributed team primarily communicates via group text chat like Slack.
 As much as possible all communication happens in various channels that can form by team or project or whatever fits best.
 Communication happens asynchronously, transparently and is immutably logged.
-Conversations are never lost or forgotten and no one ever need be excluded from the information because they are not present.
+Conversations are never lost nor forgotten and no one ever need be excluded from the information because they are not present.
 New group members can quickly be brought up to speed on a given topic or issue by referring them to relevant logs.
 Cross referencing code commits with tickets and publishing changes either directly to a group's room or to a "newsfeed" room provides amazing self-documentation.
 If I want to know why